The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: The Subgiant Sample

 Following \citet{jack}, we also exclude stars with the flags: \verb|APOGEE_MIRCLUSTER_STAR|, \verb|APOGEE_EMISSION_STAR|, \verb|APOGEE_EMBEDDEDCLUSTER_STAR|, \verb|APOGEE2_YOUNG_CLUSTER|, \verb|APOGEE2_W345|, \verb|APOGEE2_EB|, and \verb|DUPLICATE|.
 We additionally remove stars with no reported (or flagged unreliable) C, N, Mg, or Fe abundances.
 These cuts yield a sample containing \nsubgiants\ subgiants.

-Fig.~\ref{fig:subgiants} shows the [C/Mg] abundance ratios of our subgiant sample as a function of [Mg/H] and [Mg/Fe].\footnotemark{} In this sample, [C/Mg] increases with [Mg/H], and [C/Mg] decreases with [Mg/Fe] at fixed [Mg/H].
+Fig.~\ref{fig:subgiants} shows the [C/Mg] abundance ratios of our subgiant sample as a function of [Mg/H] and [Mg/Fe].\footnotemark{} In this sample, [C/Mg] increases with [Mg/H] and decreases with [Mg/Fe] at fixed [Mg/H].
+Some previous studies \citep[e.g.,][]{tinsley79, KKU11, KKL20} have focused primarily on the [C/Fe]-[Fe/H] ratio, interpreting an increase or decrease in [C/Fe] with [Fe/H] as an indication of the timescales of C production by a single stellar population relative to Fe.
+However, we show in Section~\ref{sec:n_and_fe} below that the metallicity dependence of C yields produces similar effects as delayed enrichment sources like SNe Ia and AGB stars \citep[see also][]{romano22}.
+Our inclusion of Mg allows us to more confidently pin down the characteristic delay-time of C production by AGB stars, and by extension the metallicity-dependence of its yield, by connecting C abundances to the decline in [Mg/Fe] with time.
 Following \citet[eq.~1]{jack}, low-$\alpha$ stars are defined to have

 Compared to the low-$\alpha$ sequence in \caah, the high-$\alpha$ sequence has a systematically lower [C/Mg] value and steeper slope.
 This is consistent with the shape of the \caafe{} trend.
 Note that the \caafe{} trend follows a two-component linear distribution, with a separation in [Mg/Fe] corresponding to the gap between high- and low-$\alpha$ stars.
 Additionally, the \caafe{} trend is approximately independent of metallicity.
 We aim to reproduce these trends in our GCE models.